inconsistencies78/GitHubCertificationsEnv/git-crash-course/Readme.md

 ssh-keygen -t rsa
 ```

-then enter file where to save. good in ssh folder
+then enter file where to save. good in ssh folder. if not it is in your current folder.

-/home/ /.ssh/github_id_rsa
+/home/.ssh/github_id_rsa

 For WSL users and if you crete a non default key you might need to add it